Patient Blood Management

 Let your physician know if you have any history of high blood pressure, seizures, blood clots, liver disease, porphyria or gout.

-Let your physician know if you are pregnant, trying to get pregnant or breastfeeding.
+Let your physician know if you are pregnant, trying to get pregnant or breast/chestfeeding.

 Potential side effects

-• Redness, burning and pain at the site of the injection
+• Redness, burning and pain at the injection site

 • Gastrointestinal symptoms such as nausea, vomiting and diarrhea